uwkylelee/RealTimeMusicStreamProcessor/README.md

 high-throughput data pipelines.
 For processing this data, **PySpark** provides a robust distributed computing framework.
 The data is processed in real-time using Spark's structured streaming capabilities, which facilitates the generation of music recommendations based on user preferences and streaming history.
-The processed data is stored in a **PostgreSQL** database, which serves as the data warehouse for the streaming data.
+The processed data is stored in a **BigQuery**, which serves as the data warehouse for the streaming data.

 The project is deployed to **Google Cloud Platform (GCP)** through **Google Kubernetes Engine (GKE)**.
 The deployment process involves containerizing the components using **Docker** and deploying them to GKE using **Kubernetes**.
 The